 Microorganism-Host-Environment Interactions (MHEI)

-The IMHE program is unique in the region, offering students training through research in general and environmental microbiology, both fundamental and applied.
+The IMHE program is original in the region, offering students training through research in general and environmental microbiology, both fundamental and applied.

 The IMHE master's degree aims to provide in-depth knowledge of microbial systems, covering the study of microorganisms as cells, populations and communities in their environment, as well as interactions with their hosts (humans, animals, plants) and vectors.
 The course covers interactions at the molecular, cellular and microbial community levels, as well as the effect of biotic and abiotic factors on these interactions.
 It explores the role of microorganisms in the functioning of natural and anthropized ecosystems.
 The practical and finalized aspects of microbiology are also covered, in particular the applications of microbial biomass and diversity in the fields of agriculture, the environment, health and biotechnology.